Right of First Refusal

 There are several pros and cons to signing a right of first refusal clause.

 First, you might not be 100% sure of whether you want to purchase the property or not.
 A ROFR will allow you to make up your mind later, without losing an opportunity.
+(Without a ROFR clause, you should know your rights as a tenant if the landlord decides to sell their property.)

 Second, you won’t have to compete with other interested parties whose offers might drive up the property’s selling price.
 And the moment you’ve signed the ROFR, you can get your finances sorted out and to improve your credit score.